AMGarkin/ReplaceLanguage/README.md

     <sheet_number>\t<ID1>\t<ID2>\t<ID3>\t<ID4>\t"<localized_text>"

-Text file uses UTF-16 (UCS-2 Little Endian no BOM) encoding.
+Text file uses UTF-16LE encoding.

-ReplaceLanguage reads \<original\> file line by line and tries to find corresponding line in \<translated\> file.
+ReplaceLanguage reads \<original\> file line by line and tries to find corresponding line in \<replace\> file.
 If the line is found, program replaces localized_text with the value from <translated>.
 Otherwise line stays untouched.

 This program can be used for example to replace guild quest texts (guild_quest_list_en.txt) in languagedata_en.txt after patch: